livingdocsIO/documentation/reference-docs/server-configuration/desknet-integration.md

 - `publications[].type` – [GetType](http://api.desk-net.com/#api-Type-GetType)

 Additionally, all elements have
 - a property `publication` which always points at the one connected to the platformId set up in the current channel config.
 - a property `publications[]` which contains all publications, and at least one which is the same as the one at `publication`.

 You can find a full example at [the end of this document](#full-example).

 #### What are the available Livingdocs properties?

-Everything metadata.
+Everything in metadata.
 Nothing else.
 So whatever metadata plugins you have set up in your content type config, you can write to and read from them freely, as long as the data types correlate.
 If they don't, you probably want to use a transform function.

 ## Advanced mappings: Using transform functions

 ### Introduction

 In cases, where trivial source/target mappings simply don't cut it, you can write and register custom transform functions to handle the data translation between the entities.

 There are two kinds of transform functions:
 - *Import functions* handle incoming data from Desk-Net.
 - *Export functions* handle data that should get sent to Desk-Net.

 **Transform functions should always be asynchronous**

 The import and export procedures are actually quite similar: They translate data from one domain to the other.
 But in our case, there are two peculiarities, that you should take note off:
 - An an import function always gets resolved to a single corresponding metadata field.
 The return value must comply to the requirements of the related metadata plugin.
 - An export function should always return an object of (possibly nested) key/value pairs.
 It should only contain keys accepted by Desk-Net.

 This means that your import functions only ever resolve to a single field, while export functions can aggregate and return multiple keys.